Tfdymn/EDA-superstore_project/README.md

 * Discount and Profit have a weak negative relationship.
 * Quantity and Profit have a very weak relationship.
 * Profit differs between categories, sub-categories, regions and customer segments.
-* Furniture generally produces lower profit compared with the other major categories.
+* Furniture has the lowest average profit among the three categories.
 * Overall profit shows an increasing trend across the years.

 ## Tools Used